Evolutionary psychiatry: Treatment

-Evolutionary psychiatry has so far primarily concentrated on scientific explanations for mental disorders rather than developing novel treatment approaches.
+Evolutionary psychiatry has so far primarily concentrated on providing scientific explanations for mental disorders rather than developing novel treatment approaches.
 However, there are various consequences of taking an evolutionary perspective on mental disorder for treatment decisions, at an individual and public health level, which make evolutionary psychiatry an important field of future research and application.

 Evolutionary explanations for disorders which reframe them as mismatched or otherwise costly adaptations may be taken to imply that treatment is unnecessary – but this is not the view of evolutionary psychiatrists – and is the same mistake made by those who believe evolutionary biology means endorsing eugenics, a version of the naturalistic fallacy – that what is natural (in this case, evolved) is good.
 Many medical interventions are 'unnatural' in this sense (e.g. contraception and anaesthetic).
 The explanations of evolutionary psychiatry have no inherent value in directing treatment.
 Randolph Nesse writes:

 "On learning that low mood can be useful, some people conclude that it therefore should not be treated.
 This mistake is like the one that arose when anethesia was first invented: some doctors refused to use it, even during surgery, because, they said, pain is normal.
 We must not let new understanding of the utility of low mood interfere with our efforts to relieve mental pain."

 Although evolutionary explanations may not affect the necessity for treatment, they can be directive or supportive of treatment, or make current treatment strategies more effective.
 Proposed benefits of taking an evolutionary perspective on mental disorders have largely come from integrating evolutionary explanations into psychotherapy.
 Bailey and Gilbert write:

 "The evolutionary approach helps to answer three fundamental questions about humanity that go to the heart of professional helping and clinical practice: First, what and who are we as human beings – that is, what is human nature or species 'normality'?; second, how and why do humans develop and/or behave in less than optimal ways – that is, what can evolution tell us about the causes of suffering and psychopathology?; and, third, what can professional helpers and psychotherapists do to ameliorate or even 'cure' the suffering of heart and mind?"